Rachel and her binge eating disorder secret

 One of the overriding characteristics of binge eating or emotional overeating is the huge sense of shame surrounding the seeming loss of control around food.
 In a society that lauds high achievers it’s no wonder that those prey to forces they don’t understand feel weak, greedy and lazy; not at all reflective of who they actually are.

 All too often those who try and open up about their issue, a huge step in itself, are misunderstood.
 How many times have they been advised by well-meaning family or friends to, “just eat less”, “don’t think about food”, “don’t have chocolate in the house”.
 They’ve tried all those things and still find themselves, like Rachel, standing at the petrol station with a basket of hurt, unable to remember even driving there.
-Binge eaters do not take pleasure in the food they eat during their episodes.
+Sufferers of binge eating disorder do not take pleasure in the food they eat during their episodes.
 They’re not merely ‘overindulging’.

 Other features of the disorder: